 Vacations and holidays are often marked with joy, festivity and time spent with family and friends.
 For many families across the country, it is one of the only times that they may get to see one another during the busy year.
 While distance may make the heart grow fonder, it also makes it harder for family members to keep an eye on the health and wellbeing of elderly family members.

-At Aviva – A Campus for Senior Life, our Senior Living team deals heavily with kids and grandkids who are caught off-guard when their elderly loved ones begin to show signs of potential health concerns.
+At Aviva Senior Living, our team deals heavily with kids and grandkids who are caught off-guard when their elderly loved ones begin to show signs of potential health concerns.
 It is never too early to start planning for your senior’s move into a senior community.
-Here are 10 signs to look out for when visiting for the holidays that will help you know if it is time to have the talk.
+Here are 10 signs to look out for when visiting family for vacations that will help you know if it is time to have the talk.